jenniferpham/Tech-Interview-Cheat-Sheet/frontend.md

 ## <a id="api">API</a>
+### <a id="status-codes">Status Codes</a>
+- POST
+    - **200 OK** - It’s the basic status code to tell the client everything went good.
+Since we don’t create endpoint accessible resource when creating an access token, we can use 200 as a status for that action.
+    - **201 Created** - The most fitting for Create operations.
+This code should signal backend-side resource creation and come along with a Location header that defines the most specific URL for that newly created resource.
+It’s also a good idea to include appropriate representation of the resource or at least one or more URLs to that resource in the response body.
+    - **202 Accepted** - Often used for asynchronous processing.
+This code tells the client that the request was valid, but its processing will finish sometime in the future.
+The response body should include an URL to the finished resource with some information about when it will be available, or an URL to some monitoring endpoint that tells the client when the resource is available.
+- PUT/PATCH
+    - 200 OK
+    - 202 Accepted - asynchronous
+    - 204 No Content - A proper code for updates that don’t return data to the client, for example when just saving a currently edited document.
+- DELETE
+    - 200 OK - Some people think a delete function of any kind should return the deleted element, so a representation of the deleted element can be included in the response body.
+    - **204 No Content** - The most fitting status code for this case.
+It’s better to reduce traffic and simply tell the client the deletion is complete and return no response body (as the resource has been deleted).
+    - 202 Accepted - If the deletion is asynchronous and takes some time, which is the case in distributed systems, it can be appropriate to return this code with some information or URL to tell the client when it will be deleted.
+- GET
+    - **200 OK** - Most of the read actions will be answered with a 200 OK status.
+    - 206 Partial Content - This code is useful for lists of content that are too big to be delivered in one response.
+It has to be used with a Range header field in the request.
+Usually, this header field defines the byte-range the backend should send to the client, but the unit can be freely assigned as long as both sides understand it.
+    - 308 Permanent Redirect - This tells the client to use another URL to access the resource and not use the current URL anymore.
+It’s helpful when we have multiple endpoints for one resource, but don’t want to implement reading from all of them.
+    - 304 Not Modified - Is used like 200 but without a body, so the client will be redirected to its locally cached representation from a previous read.

 ### <a id="rest-api">REST API</a>
 - **RESTful services**
   - implement CRUD using HTTP methods (GET, PUT, POST, DELETE)